tnodland/little_shop_v2/README.md

 ### Tools

-  -Ruby on Rails 5.1.6
+  * Ruby on Rails 5.1.6
-  -ActiveRecord - PostgreSQL
+  * ActiveRecord - PostgreSQL

 ## Gems
-  -FactoryBot
+  * FactoryBot
-  -RSpec-rails
+  * RSpec-rails
-  -Shoulda-Matchers
+  * Shoulda-Matchers
-  -Capybara
+  * Capybara
-  -simplecov
+  * simplecov

 ### Testing
   RSpec was used as the primary testing suite